plantinformatics/pretzel-documentation-website/docs/Genolink/user-guide.md

 ### Applying Genesys-PGR filters
-refine search by passport descriptors (date of collection, crop, taxonomy, institute, country of origin, biological status, storage type).
+Refine your search by passport descriptors (date of collection, crop, taxonomy, institute, country of origin, biological status, storage type).

 ![Passport Data Filter](https://github.com/user-attachments/assets/3af2dc8c-2084-4cb7-b3ba-3fd22e311f3a)
 *Figure 2: Passport Data Filter*

 ### Wild Text Search
 The wild text search allows you to query across multiple fields of the passport data.
-you can:
+You can:
 - Use **double quotes** for exact phrases (e.g., `"rice"`)
 - Use the **OR operator** (`|`) for multiple terms (e.g., `rice | leaf`)
 - Use **asterisks** for prefix searches (e.g., `rice*`)